 8. Majorca’s the best Balearic island for a spot of Dark Tourism

-Fascinated by Majorca’s eclectic batch of facts?
+Fascinated by these eclectic collection of Majorca facts?
 With the Orbzii app your ultimate island getaway can be planned and booked in no time.